-Within a content root, PhpStorm can distinguish between the folders that contain source code, and the ones to be ignored while searching, parsing, watching etc. To do so, you can mark any folder below a content root as a source folder, or as excluded so it becomes invisible for PhpStorm.
+Within a content root, PhpStorm can distinguish between the folders that contain source code, and the ones to be ignored while searching, parsing, watching and so on.
+To distinguish different types of folders, mark any folder below a content root as a source folder or as excluded.

-Files under a folder marked as Resource Root can be referenced relative to this folder.
-Excluded folders are not involved in indexing and therefore they are ignored while searching, parsing, watching etc.
+Files in the folder that is marked as resource root can be referenced relative to this folder.
+Excluded folders are not involved in indexing and therefore they are ignored while searching, parsing, watching, and other operations.

 You can assign a folder to a category in two different ways:

 In the Project tool window, by using the context menu of a folder.

 Mark directories under the content root

 On the Directories page, click the desired content root.
 Directories under this content root are displayed as a tree view in the right-hand pane.